-Dynamic Beta ("the Firm") believes that responsible investment practices incorporating an assessment of environmental, social and governance (ESG) factors adds sustainable value for our investors by mitigating risk and positively influencing long-term financial performance, consistent with our fiduciary duty.
-The purpose of this ESG Policy ("Policy") is to define Dynamic's Beta approach to integrating the consideration of ESG factors into its investment analysis and decision-making processes.
+DBi("the Firm") believes that responsible investment practices incorporating an assessment of environmental, social and governance (ESG) factors adds sustainable value for our investors by mitigating risk and positively influencing long-term financial performance, consistent with our fiduciary duty.
+The purpose of this ESG Policy ("Policy") is to define DBi approach to integrating the consideration of ESG factors into its investment analysis and decision-making processes.

 This Policy applies to the iMGP Stable Return UCITS portfolio, to the extent reasonably practical and relevant for each individual investment.
-As the Sub-fund implements its strategy using financial derivative instruments, the non-derivatives portfolio consists mainly of high-quality debt issues, cash or time deposits, money market instruments and money market funds (the latest to be included in the 10% limit in UCITS and/or other UCI).
+As the Fund implements its strategy using financial derivative instruments, the non-derivatives portfolio consists mainly of high-quality debt issues, cash or time deposits, money market instruments and money market funds (the latest to be included in the 10% limit in UCITS and/or other UCI).